the ParametricPath to represent with a numerical table

 y, vertical position.
 Is public only because of PointsIterator.

-.
-This numerical derivative can handle having the p
+p.
+This numerical derivative can handle having the p values

 being unevenly spaced.